No such thing as a lift truck 'licence': how to confirm driver competence

 In fact, a review of advertisements undertaken by the Fork Lift Truck Association found that, despite this, 85% of adverts declared licences as a requirement for successful applicants.

-But if there’s no such thing as a lift truck licence, how do employers confirm an operator’s skill levels?
+So, without a 'licence', how do employers confirm an operator’s skill levels?

 Well, when employers request a licence, they are likely referring to a certificate of training.
 In the UK, any operator undergoing formal training should receive a certificate demonstrating that they have successfully completed basic training on the specified category of truck.
 So the best way to confirm an operator’s standards is by checking any certification that they hold, and supplementing this with an assessment of their current operator skills.